hemesh1993/Text-Documents-classiffication/README.md

 A41D 10/00 (Pyjamas; Nightdresses)

-The data is collected from the kaggle - ALTA 2018 challange
+The data is collected from the kaggle - ALTA 2018 challange which is available from the link - https://www.kaggle.com/c/alta-2018-challenge/data.

 Data contains-